Implicit Solver

 Manual Differentiation

 By making certain assumptions about the physical significance of each block in the Jacobian (see Yatunin et al., Appendix F), we can obtain a sparse matrix structure that allows for an efficient linear solver.
-Specifically, the memory required for the sparse matrix and the time required for the linear solver both scale linearly with the number of values in each column.
+Specifically, the time and memory required to compute the sparse matrix and the time required to run the linear solver all scale linearly with respect to the number of values in each column's state vector.

 To populate the nonzero entries of this sparse matrix, the ClimaAtmos.ManualSparseJacobian specifies approximate derivatives for all possible configurations of the atmosphere model, which are analytically derived from expressions used to compute the implicit tendency.
 This algorithm also provides flags for zeroing out blocks of the sparse matrix, where each flag corresponds to the implicit treatment of some particular physical process.